 In 2021, we were the first building society to report our carbon accounts, which show the financed emissions arising from our mortgage lending.
 Previously, we had reported the average energy efficiency rating from the EPCs for properties in our portfolio.
 We use the new Global Greenhouse Gas Accounting and Reporting Standard for the Finance Industry (the PCAF Global Standard) developed by PCAF.
-Ecology became one of the first members of the PCAF UK Group when it formed in October 2020 and during 2021 co-chaired the group's Residential Lending Working Group to share and improve best practice on measuring and reporting carbon emissions from residential property, culminating in a report launched during COP26.
+Ecology became one of the first members of the PCAF UK when it formed in October 2020 and. during 2021, co-chaired their Residential Lending Working Group to share and improve best practice on measuring and reporting carbon emissions from residential property, culminating in a report launched during COP26.

-The PCAF Global Standard states that emissions arising from all energy use consumed by the buildings occupants should be reported.
+The PCAF Global Standard states that emissions arising from all energy use consumed by the buildings' occupants should be reported.